 Automate, then integrate

-Once you’ve automated a bunch of finance processes, you’ll need a way to ensure your software is communicating and sharing information.
+Once you’ve automated a bunch of finance processes, it's important to to maintain the software.
+You’ll need a way to ensure your software is communicating and sharing information.
 There’s no use having a bunch of slick processes if they don’t all talk to each other.

 For example, there’s not a lot of point in automating your accounts receivable if your accounting tool isn’t capable of interfacing with your inventory management tool.